sudo route -nv add -net 10.10.10.0/24 192.168.100.1

 This will delete all the previously set routes.

-Sometimes you want to set a route that takes a dynamic Router IP/Subnet as a parameter.
-This is necessary if a VPN assigns you to a virtual router IP that changes.
-But in this case, you'd know in which subnet range this dynamic router ip will get assigned, so we can simply set a whole subnet for the router parameter:
+Sometimes you want to set a static route that takes a dynamic Router IP/Subnet as a parameter.
+This is necessary if a VPN assigns you to a virtual router IP that is subject to change.
+But in this case, you would know in which subnet range this dynamic router ip will get assigned, so we can simply set a whole subnet for the router parameter:

 # networksetup -setadditionalroutes "MyVPN" 10.10.10.0 255.255.255.0 192.168.100.0/24